-There are five major components of the GVPT major with an International Relations concentration: gateway courses, a theory requirement, a methods requirements, GVPT Courses of Choice, and the skills requirements.
-All major requirements must be taken under the regular grading method and must be completed with a grade of C- or higher (unless otherwise noted).
+There are five major components of the GVPT major: Benchmark courses, Theory Requirement, Methods Requirement, GVPT Courses of Choice, and the Skills requirements.
+All major requirements must be taken under the regular grading method and must be completed with a grade of C- or higher.

-Every student must also complete their CORE or General Education requirements as well as 120 total credits to graduate with a degree in GVPT.
-Please reference the following major cards:
+Every student must also complete their General Education requirements as well as 120 total credits to graduate with a degree in GVPT.
+Please reference the following major card:

 - GVPT170 with a grade of C- or higher